uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 These solutions were created here: [http://www.madebyevan.com/fsm/](http://www.madebyevan.com/fsm/).
 They are the most concise solutions, but others are possible.
-Currently solutions are only available in English where relevant.
+Currently solutions are only available for English input where relevant.

 - a valid three-letter month name